 Worcestershire Sauce Culinary Uses

 Worcestershire sauce is far more versatile than many people realise.
+If you want examples and ratios, here’s a full breakdown of common ways to use Worcestershire sauce in everyday cooking.

 - Meat Marinades – Enhances beef, pork, or chicken with depth and umami.